 Figure 1.12: NRP-1 structure.
 In humans, NRP-1 is located on chromosome 10.
 The NRP-1 domain structure comprises of a large N-terminal extracellular domain (835 aa), a short transmembrane domain (23 aa) and a small cytoplasmic domain (44 aa).
 The NRP-1 extracellular region is divided into three domains: (i) the a1/a2 (CUB) domain, which is homologous to complement proteins C1r and C1s, (ii) the b1/b2 domain, which is homologous to coagulation factors V and VIII and (iii) the c domain, which is homologous to meprin, A5 and receptor tyrosine phosphatase µ (hence designated MAM).
 The PDZ-domain binds the neuropilin interacting protein (NIP).
 Soluble NRP (sNRP), which contain the extracellular a1/a2 and b1/b2 domains, but lack the –c, transmembrane and cytoplasmic domains, function as natural NRP inhibitors.
-J et al
+From a review article by Wild J et al, 2012.

 1.6.3 Neuropilin co-receptors